The remains of the two "Santiagos" could be mistaken for each other

-Since last October 15, 2021 the national press has been publishing an interesting news very important for the pilgrim community, in relation to the identity of the relics of Santiago, but watch out, which one?
-Supposedly there are two “Santiagos” in the Cathedral of Santiago: Santiago Zebedeo “the Greater”, whose remains rest under the altar of the Cathedral, and Santiago Alfeo, “the Lesser”, whose remains are in the Chapel of the Relics.
+In October 2021, the national press published an interesting and very important news story for the pilgrim community, in relation to the identity of the relics of Santiago, but watch out, which one?
+Supposedly there are two "Santiagos" in the Cathedral of Santiago: Santiago Zebedeo "the Greater", whose remains rest under the altar, and Santiago Alfeo, "the Lesser", whose remains are in the Chapel of the Relics.
 Which contains the relics of dozens of saints.
 Thus, a recently published research, initiated 30 years ago, introduces doubts about these relics, proposing that maybe they are confused remains.
 How about a little research?

 The Chapter of the Cathedral gave him a short period of 10 days to work with these remains, and he had to do it in the chapel itself, without the possibility of taking the remains to the laboratory to be able to carry out dating and other tests.
 He presented a report whose results were made public at a medical congress, although they were not made public.
 And that focused exclusively on the remains of Santiago Alfeo, "the Lesser", specifically on the remains of the skull.